 - In the Suffolk Business School we are focusing the work of the Tourism, Heritage and Events team around the 'cultural' leisure offer (via cultural heritage and maritime tourism and events).
 This focus meshes closely with related areas elsewhere in business and management, namely SME development, sustainability, and inter-cultural management, and is adding distinctive case study material.
 Additionally, core management research and skills remain underdeveloped in the heritage sector, and academic interrogation of management and strategy (particularly foresight / scenario planning research, policy development and organisational change) within heritage organisations is providing a fruitful area of research opportunity.
 Additional research is being conducted on heritage interpretation and the display of archaeological and cultural artefacts in museums.

-- In the Department of Science and Technology, the Computer Games Design team is developing some heritage games and digital guides.
+- In the School of Science, Technology and Engineering, the Computer Games Design team is developing some heritage games and digital guides.
 This includes a digital game for West Stow Anglo-Saxon Village.

 Opportunities to engage with us